dchaplin/graphql-track-service/README.md

 -   There is no .env but this would be the next thing to do as I have committed the arcCloud api token in the service file.
 This token has very limited readonly access.
 -   I chose sqlite as a quick and easy db solution for the exercise to avoid focusing too much time setting up a postgres db
 -   I would have liked to add typedi and extensions to remove the use of a constructor for setting up the track respository in the track serivce.
 This would also remove a few lines in the resolver by loading the track service once instead of `const trackService = new TrackService()` each time.
--   There is a basic token auth solution where the token and users are store in the code as a map.
+-   There is a basic token auth solution where the token and users are stored in the code as a Map.
 Building out a user model was just out of scope.